mehmetyz/mehmetyz/README.md

 Hey there 👋,

 I am a long-life learner person.
 I have been improving myself on programming, problem-solving, and software development in limited opportunities since I was 13 years old.
 Now, I study at [Hacettepe University, Department of Computer Science](https://cs.hacettepe.edu.tr/) to be a computer scientist.
-In addition, I am working as a Software Engineering Intern at [Bizero Robotics](https://bizero.com.tr/).
+In addition, I am working as a Frontend Development Intern at [Thundra.io](https://www.thundra.io/).
 I love playing computer games, listening electro-music and biking.

 ---